-Plans are moving along for a new dog park at Jupiter Park.
+Plans are moving along for The Bark Yard, a new dog park located at what was formerly Jupiter Park.
 Allen Community Development Corporation (Allen CDC) approved funding for the dog park in Fall 2021.
-You can keep up with the latest information by joining Allen Dog Park Project Updates, a private Facebook group managed by City staff.
+You can keep up with the latest information from Allen Parks & Recreation by joining Allen Dog Park Project Updates group on Facebook.

 The initial design phase is complete, and a public hearing took place in November 2021 where residents spoke for or against the project.
-In fall 2022, a contract for construction documents will be finalized for public bidding.
-The lowest qualified bid will be presented to Allen City Council for final consideration.
+In fall 2022, a contract for construction documents was finalized for public bidding.
+The lowest qualified bid was then presented to Allen City Council for final consideration.

-If approved, construction will begin in early 2023 with opening expected in fall 2023.
+Construction is set to begin in early 2023 with opening expected in fall 2023.
+Scroll below for the project timeline.

 |February: Public input|